egonw/blog/_posts/2008-03-01-jane-find-me-interesting-journals.markdown

 The *Show articles* feature as well as the journal annotation are rather useful to get a quick overview of what is being suggested.
 The list of authors seems, at first sight, populated by co-authors, and lacks any form of annotation.
-[Room for FOAF here](http://chem-bla-ics.blogspot.com/2007/10/my-foaf-network-1-foafexplorer.html)?
+[Room for FOAF here <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2007/10/26/my-foaf-network-1-foafexplorer.html)?
 They used PubMed as content provider, and text mining to *align* articles, but nothing really semantic, despite the group's name.
 The output does not seem to provide semantics either.